strawhouselabs/lib-online-statistics/README.md

 `standardDeviation(sample = false)` - get the corrected standard deviation (sample or population).

-Can be serialized with JSON.stringify and provides a fromJSON method.
+The stateful tracker can be serialized for storage in a file or database with `JSON.stringify` and provides a static `fromJSON` method.